Sign in to your shop account

 Come along for an informal conversation between Royal Academician Jock McFadyen and Exhibition Manager Paul Sirr as Jock shares what it’s like to be on hanging committee for the first time.

 Hear from printmaker Chris Orr RA about printmaking and get his top tips on how to be a clever collector.
+Due to popularity, we have expanded the capacity of this event.

 See a part of the RA usually hidden behind closed doors – Britain’s oldest fine art school.
 Head of Material Processes Mark Hampson will take you on a fascinating tour and reveal this hub of artistic activity.